cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 <br/>

 Nice!
 As we could expect, the large splikes are spotted as anomalies.
 We can decide when a score is high enough to be considered as anomalous, by passing an explicit threshold to *find_anomalies()*.
-For example, lets increase the threshold to be *AVG + 8xSTD*:
+For example, let's increase the threshold to be *AVG + 8xSTD*:

 ![alt text](images/visualization_2.png)

 <br/>
 <br/>

 Thats it!
 In this tutorial we learned how to use Analytics module for anomaly detection in 1d time-series.
-Wish you find it useful!
+More information regarding the Analytics cnn_regressor capabilities can be found in the project's documentation.
+Hope you find this tutorial useful!